-Communications in Plant Sciences publishes different types of papers in plant sciences and related areas, including research articles, reviews, and communication notes.
+Communications in Plant Sciences publishes different types of papers in plant sciences and related fields, including research articles, review articles, and letters.

 (1) General Information